 Quick Summary

-- Commercial property in Gibraltar is in high demand, driven by iGaming and fintech growth
+- Commercial property demand in Gibraltar is strong, driven by iGaming and fintech growth

-- Retail space on Main Street commands premium rates due to foot traffic
+- Retail space on Main Street commands premium rates due to tourist and local foot traffic

 What Is the Commercial Property Market Like in Gibraltar?

 Gibraltar's commercial property market reflects the territory's economic success.
-With over 25,000 registered companies packed into 6.8 square kilometres, demand for office, retail, and industrial space consistently outstrips supply.
+With between 19,000 and 25,000 active registered companies (per Companies House Gibraltar) packed into one of Europe's most concentrated business environments, demand for office, retail, and industrial space consistently outstrips supply.
 This makes it a competitive market for tenants and an attractive one for investors.

-The key driver is the tech and gaming sector.
-Companies like Bet365, Entain, and numerous fintech startups need modern office space for their growing teams.
-This demand has pushed rents upward and encouraged new commercial developments.
+The principal driver is the technology and gaming sector.
+Major iGaming and fintech businesses need modern, well-connected office space for growing teams, and that sustained demand has pushed rents upward and encouraged new commercial development at locations including the World Trade Center Gibraltar, Kings Wharf, and the broader Ocean Village waterfront.

 How Much Does Office Space Cost in Gibraltar?